yegor256/jekyll-shorts/README.md

   * `:year` - the short form of the year of the post, like `23` or `76`
   * `:month` - the month of the post, like `01` or `12`
   * `:day` - the day of the post, like `07` or `29`
-  * `:position` - the unique position of the post in the entire list of them, like `42` or `256`
+  * `:letter` - a unique English letter for a short URL, like `a`, `b`, etc.

-  * `:letter` - one English letter inside a month (empty instead of `a`)
+If you don't use the `:letter`, you may end up with duplicated URLs.
+For example, you have two pages written in 2023-11-23.
+Their URLs will be the same, if the `permalink` is `:year:month:day.html`, as in the example above.
+With the help of the `:letter`, two URLs become different.

-Be careful with the `:position`, since it may change when you add a new post somewhere in the middle of existing flow of posts.
+Inside the Jekyll page, you can use `{{ page.short-url }}` for the value of the short URL.

 ## How to Contribute